Website

 Images can take a long time to load.
 Use responsive images, SVGs or webP to optimize your images for different screen sizes.

-A Closer Look at Website Performance
+A Closer Look

 Website performance refers to how efficiently a website functions and how quickly it loads and responds to user interactions.
 A well-performing website is essential for user experience (UX) and search engine optimisation (SEO).
 The following are my “8 Critical Aspects of Website Performance”.

-Page Load Speed
+1. Page Load Speed

 The time it takes for a webpage to load fully is a critical factor in website performance.
 Users expect fast-loading pages, and search engines like Google consider page speed when ranking websites.